 Addiction doesn’t just impact individuals; it affects their family, friends, co-workers and most importantly, their spouses/significant others.
 Often, couples, where one partner is in recovery, have the need to work on reestablishing trust and safety, as well as develop healthy patterns of communication.

 Couples Coaching helps partners hear and understand each other, develop healthy communication, and reestablish trust and safety.
 Quite often, couples therapy improves relationship functioning and can enhance abstinence.

-While some people in recovery may think of drug testing as a punitive action, evidence indicates it is an essential component of addiction treatment and is recommended by the American Society of Addiction Medicine.
+Evidence indicates it is an essential component of addiction treatment and is recommended by the American Society of Addiction Medicine.
 As an adjunct to behavioral therapy and/or Medication Assisted Treatment, drug testing serves as an external source of accountability, can help strength the trust of loved ones and can facilitate a rapid response to relapse.